Cajun Fried Turkey Recipe (Crispy, Juicy & Honey-Glazed)

 • ¾ cup chicken stock or broth

-• 2 Tbsp Cajun seasoning or your custom spice blend
+• 2 tablespoon Cajun seasoning or your custom spice blend

-• Optional: 1 Tbsp honey or hot sauce to balance flavor
+• Optional: 1 tablespoon honey or hot sauce to balance flavor

 4. Injection Pattern = Even Flavor